User37som/libbitcoin/Download.md

 | [Windows]()   | testnet | 2.0.0 | This build is not yet available. |

 ### Verification
 You should verify that the binary you receive is the one that we published.
-The binary is a single file.
 Its authenticity can be determined by [performing a SHA-1 hash](http://onlinemd5.com) on the file and comparing the resulting value to the that in the table above.
 The encoding is base-16 and therefore is case insensitive.

 ### Self Verification
 Trusted versions of BX can also be used to verify other versions.
 The following command pipes `bx.exe` from the `new/` subdirectory into the `BASE16` argument of the [sha160 command](bx-sha160).
 BX refers to SHA-1 by its less common name of SHA-160, since the algorithm produces a 160 bit value.